AdrianSantoPasqualini/SmartBrain-BackEnd/README.md

-Back-end server for the Smart Brain Application
+Back-end server for the Smart Brain Application.
+To be connected to the Front-end application soon.